webplatform/docs-wpd/Example_Pages/Tutorial_Page/index.md

 == Article body ==

 The complete meat of the article.
 We probably need to work out some sort of guidance template for article body structure, but I don't think it should be too restricting.
 It can be more freeform than reference pages.
+The article body contains any code samples included in the article.

 == Summary ==